CarlosGomes00/Transformer-Based-Models-for-Chemical-Fingerprint-Prediction/README.md

 - SMILES extraction from *.mgf* files
 - Generation of Morgan Fingerprints

-To understand how, you can check out the mini tutorials that are available on the notebooks
+To understand how, you can check out the mini tutorials that are available on the notebooks.

+Much of the work that can be found in this repository has been adapted from IDSL_MINT (https://github.com/idslme/IDSL_MINT)